ATTENTION ALL VISITORS

 Dear Residents, Families and Friends:

-We want to inform you that at Christ the King Manor, we have identified 15 confirmed cases of COVID-19 among residents and staff as of May 2, 2022.
+We want to inform you that at Christ the King Manor, we have identified four confirmed cases of COVID-19 among residents and staff as of August 12, 2022.

 As you know, the safety of our residents and staff is our top priority.
 To our residents, if you are diagnosed with COVID-19, we will notify you directly and contact loved ones or a representative with whom you have given us permission to communicate.
 To reduce the spread and impact of COVID-19, we continue to follow guidance from the Centers for Disease control and Prevention (CDC) and the Center for Medicare & Medicaid Services (CMS).